Roman Kopin

-Roman Valentinovich Kopin (Роман Валентинович Копин; born 5 March 1974) is a Russian politician who served as the Governor of Chukotka Autonomous Okrug from 2008 to 2023.
+Roman Valentinovich Kopin (Роман Валентинович Копин; born 5 March 1974) is a Russian politician who served as Governor of Chukotka Autonomous Okrug from 2008 to 2023.
 He succeeded Roman Abramovich in July 2008.
-On 15 March 2023 Kopin was dismissed and replaced by Vladislav Kuznetsov.
+On 15 March 2023, Kopin was dismissed and replaced by Vladislav Kuznetsov.

 Early life and education

 Kopin was born in Kostroma, Kostroma Oblast, on 5 March 1974.
 In 1996, he graduated from Volgo-Vyatskaya Academy.
 He majored in state and municipal governing.

 Political career

 In 1994, Kopin began his political career as the deputy director of the Nizhniy Novgorod Regional Center for Youth Initiatives.
 In 1995, he was an inspector in the legal department.
 He later became the leader of the group in the Kostroma custom that dealt with issues involving infringement of custom laws.
 In 1998, Kopin worked in the branch of the bank SBS-Agro in Kostroma.
 In 1999, Kopin was appointed as the advisor of Aleksandr Nazarov, who was the governor of Chukotka at the time.
 Kopin was also the advisor of Nazarov's successor, Roman Arkadyevich Abramovich.
 In December 2001, Kopin was chosen to be the chief of the municipal union in Chaunsky District.
 Two years later, in December 2003, he was chosen to be the chief of the municipal district in Bilibinskiy.
 In these two elections, Kopin received over 70% of the vote.

 In April 2008, Kopin was elected to be the deputy governor of Chukotka.
 He became the supervisor of the department of industrial and agricultural policy.